chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 * `@backupGlobals` annotation can be used to temporarily disable the backup-and-restore functionality for globals
 * `@backupStaticAttributes` does the same, but for static attributes

-### Process Isolation
-Sometimes you are testing functionality that needs to be isolated while testing.
-Things like class autoloaders, the session super-global, and header output can all act weirdly under normal test conditions so they need a little help to create the proper environment.

-Use the `--process-isolation` switch to tell PHPUnit to run all your tests in their own PHP instance.
-This has the disadvantage of not being configurable for individual test cases, consuming more memory, and taking longer to execute.

 ## Test Environment Configuration
 You'll find manually adding command-line switches when running your tests quickly becomes tedious.
 Fortunately, PHPUnit allows you to use a